See the report on Resourcing the Aichi Targets

 Over the past decades, numerous multilateral environmental agreements (MEAs) have been adopted by governments to address biodiversity loss and many other environmental concerns.
 But biodiversity continues to be unsustainably used and lost at genetic, species and ecosystem levels.
 Action to counter biodiversity loss does not sufficiently address the drivers of change.
 The value of biodiversity is still not fully factored into decision-making and remains poorly integrated into the wider policy framework.
 In addition, many countries, particularly in the developing world, lack the financial, human and technical resources to implement the commitments they have made under these multilateral environmental agreements.

-The two-year Programme of Work agreed between UN Environment World Conservation Monitoring Centre and the Convention on Biological Diversity (CBD) cuts across most of the Centre’s work.
-We provide support to the CBD at global, regional and national levels on a range of themes that include:
+We provide support to the Convention on Biological Diversity at global, regional and national levels on a range of themes that include:

 Staff across the Centre contribute to our work with the CBD and Strategic Plan for Biodiversity, and collectively have significant experience in working with all the biodiversity-related conventions and their national implementation, support programmes, initiatives and funding bodies.
 Collaboration with the CBD Secretariat and engagement with the Convention’s governance and advisory processes is coordinated by Jerry Harrison.